How Your Company Can Stay Up To Date With OSHA Regulations

 Having a construction attorney in Jacksonville that specializes in OSHA defense is a preemptive move for your company.
 Communicating with your attorney regularly will help to keep you up to date with all new and old rules and regulations.
 Your attorney is an excellent tool to have to prevent any citations as well.
 By having them come out to your facility and go through the motions of a walkthrough with your team, you will have a better idea of what to expect and how to prevent common citations.

-To schedule a consultation with a Jacksonville OSHA Defense Attorney from Trent Cotney, P.A., please call us today at 813.579.3278 or submit our contact request form.
+To schedule a consultation with a Jacksonville OSHA Defense Attorney from Cotney Construction Law, please call us today at 813.579.3278 or submit our contact request form.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.